HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 ## Windows

 ### Underlying Technology Stack
-The underlying technology stake would be the WeChat injector, which is an application of reverse engineering.
-The original author is from a GitHub public repo.
-The process is to use Cheat Engine to monitor the process, and send a message through WeChat and create break points.
-Then, it could find the corresponding assembly code, and set up the APIs to make use of this assembly code to send/receive messages.
+The underlying technology behind the WeChat injector is a sophisticated application of reverse engineering.
+The original author developed this tool from a publicly available GitHub repository.
+The process begins by using Cheat Engine to monitor the WeChat process, specifically targeting the sending of messages and setting breakpoints.
+This allows for the identification of the corresponding assembly code responsible for these actions.
+Subsequently, APIs are established to leverage this assembly code for sending and receiving messages.

-Besides, it used up a vulnerability of sqlite3.
-The SQLLite3 is used to maintain the compatibility, the API is designed as downward compatibility.
-They make use of sqlite3_close function to find the other functions as their offset would be the same.
+Additionally, the injector exploits a vulnerability in SQLite3.
+SQLite3 is used to maintain compatibility, with its API designed for downward compatibility.
+The approach involves using the `sqlite3_close` function as an anchor to locate other functions, based on the assumption that their offsets will remain consistent.
+This method allows for the systematic identification and utilization of various SQLite3 functions by referencing their fixed offsets.
 ### General Structure
 The
 ### Front End